 The ISO previously discussed the potential to provide a cost impact on the non-PTO entities that will take service under this aspect of the proposal.
-The ISO has determined that it cannot provide this analysis as previously discussed, due to potential confidentiality issues associated with the data that is required for the related analysis.
+The ISO has determined that it cannot provide analysis related to this impact publically, due to potential confidentiality of the data that is required.
 The ISO notes that the entities impacted by this aspect of the proposal may have the ability to calculate the potential impacts to their cost responsibility based upon their forecasted volumetric and peak demand the hybrid billing determinant rate calculations described above.